nicolenocera/cybersecurity-portfolio/Projects/PortSwigger-Web-Security/Authentication/Username-Enumeration-via-Different-Responses.md

 After fixing the setup, I configured Intruder to test the usernames provided by the lab.

-I placed the payload marker around the username value and loaded the supplied username list.
+I placed the payload position around the username value and loaded the username wordlist supplied by the lab.

 Instead of looking for a successful login, I compared the response lengths returned for each username.
-Most of the responses had the same length, but one was slightly different.
+Most responses had the same length, but one was slightly different.

 The valid username was: